The retailers featured on this page may compensate us when our readers follow links to their websites and make a purchase. More

 Useful link: Three’s Big Network Build latest

-Both O2 and Three have put a lot of effort into expanding their 5G networks.
-Both offer it on all their SIM only plans and 5G-ready phone contracts at no added cost (you have to check the 5G option in the checkout with O2).
+Both O2 and Three have expanded their 5G networks massively.
+And both offer 5G on all their SIM only plans and 5G-ready phone contracts at no extra cost (check the 5G option in the checkout with O2).

 Useful link: Latest O2 5G rollout news